mlcommons/training/llm_moe_grpo/README.md

 ## Steps to run and time

-All steps below are assumed to be run from this `reasoning` directory on the host; `cd RL` enters the NeMo-RL submodule checkout.
+All steps below are assumed to be run from this `llm_moe_grpo` directory on the host; `cd RL` enters the NeMo-RL submodule checkout.
 The launcher submits `ray.sub` and runs training from the checkout baked into the container at `/opt/nemo-rl` by default.

 ```bash
 cd RL